Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we performed a detail analysis on the discrete effect of ABB scheme of the popular one- to three- dimensional DnQq MRT model for real- and complex-valued CDEs.
-Through the analysis, we obtain a relation with four adjustable parameters the weight coefficient $\omega$, the relaxation factor $s_1$ and $s_2$ associated with first and second moments and a model parameter $\theta$, which can be used to eliminate the discrete effect.
-We would also like to point out that $\theta=1$, Eq. (\ref{eq51}) would be the same as that in \cite{Ginzburg2017} in the frame of TRT model.
-The weight coefficient $\omega$ can be considered as an adjustable parameter makes the general relation Eq. (\ref{eq51}) more flexible.
+In this work, we performed a detailed analysis on the discrete effects of ABB, BB and NEE schemes of the popular one- to three- dimensional D$n$Q$q$ MRT LB model for real- and complex-valued CDEs.
+Firstly, through the analysis with ABB boundary scheme, we obtain a relation with four adjustable parameters the weight coefficient, the relaxation factors $s_1$ and $s_2$ associated with first and second moments and a model parameter $\theta$, which can be used to eliminate the discrete effect.
+We would also like to point out that taking $\theta=1$ under some assumption, the relation in \cite{Ginzburg2017} in the framework of TRT model would be the special case of Eq. (\ref{eq48}).
+The weight coefficient $\omega$ can be considered as an adjustable parameter makes the general relation Eq. (\ref{eq48}) more flexible.
+Then we analyse the discrete effects of BB and NEE boundary schemes and indicate that the discrete effect of BB scheme can be eliminated when $s_1+s_2=2$, and the discrete effect of NEE scheme can not be eliminated except $s_1=1$.
+The adjustment of ABB boundary scheme is more flexible than BB and NEE boundary schemes.
 We also carried out some numerical simulations of several special equations, including the real-valued linear time-independent diffusion equations in two- and three-dimensional space, the real-valued two-dimensional Helmholtz equation, and the complex-valued linear time-independent diffusion equation.
-The results also show that when the relation Eq. (\ref{eq51}) is satisfied, the discrete effect (or numerical slip) can be eliminated.
+The results also show that when the relation Eq. (\ref{eq48}) for ABB boundary scheme and $s_1+s_2=2$ for BB boundary scheme is satisfied, the discrete effect (or numerical slip) can be eliminated.